brightway-lca/randonneur/README.md

         "targets": [{
             # All fields needed to define an exchange
         }],
-        "node": {
+        "dataset": {
-            # All fields needed to identify the node
+            # All fields needed to identify the dataset
         }
     }]
 }
 ```

-`node` must be a `dict`, not a list; it can only identify one node.
+`dataset` must be a `dict`, not a list; it can only identify one dataset.

-Note that in the `wurst` format, `node` use the key `reference product` while exchanges use the key `product`; these are two different concepts, so have different keys.
+Note that in the `wurst` format, `dataset` use the key `reference product` while exchanges use the key `product`; these are two different concepts, so have different keys.

 ### Replace